-- 1. The monitoring team interviewed nine direct service staff at five community care facilities (CCF) and four day programs where services are provided to the consumers that were visited by the monitoring team. - 2.
-The interview questions are divided into two categories: - ✓ The questions in the first category are related to sample consumers selected by the monitoring team; and, - ✓ The questions in the second category are related to general areas.
+- The monitoring team interviewed six direct service staff at six community care facilities where services are provided to the consumer who was visited by the monitoring team. - 2.
+The interview questions are divided into two categories: - ✓ The questions in the first category are related to sample consumers selected by the monitoring team. - ✓ The questions in the second category are related to general areas.